Bedfordshire and Hertfordshire Regiment: Badges and dress distinctions

 When the regiment was formed in 1881 the badges of the 16th Foot and Hertfordshire Militia were combined.
 The badge for the full dress helmet plate featured a Maltese cross superimposed on an eight-pointed star, in the centre of which was a hart (a male deer) crossing a ford.
 A similar design was used for the cap badge adopted in 1898, with the addition of a representation of the Garter around the central device, and a scroll with the regiment's title.
 The collar badge was also the hart in a ford.

 As the 16th Regiment of Foot, the regiment initially had white facings on the lapels, cuffs and lining of the red coats of the early 18th century.
 Yellow was subsequently adopted at an unknown date before the publication of the official Clothing Book of 1742.
-In 1881, the newly renamed Befordshire Regiment was allocated the standard white facings of non-royal English line infantry regiments.
+In 1881, the newly renamed Bedfordshire Regiment was allocated the standard white facings of non-royal English line infantry regiments.
 In other respects the regiment followed the normal progression of the British infantry from red coats, to scarlet tunics, to khaki service dress and battledress.
 Officers had silver lace on their coats until 1830, after which gold braiding was adopted.

 The regiment wore a black and primrose lanyard on the battle-dress blouse.
 The lanyard was later worn by territorial units of the Royal Anglian Regiment based in the former regimental area.